MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

-* make sure cannot register duplicate user
-* fix user login and user gating for user cards query
+* fix user gating for user cards query
 * delete old gapi key
 * remove 'request' from context in `initialzeServer`
 * remove the jwt_secret env var and all uses and all outdated auth